Loading...

 UV coating is far more durable than matte coating.
 It offers superior resistance to scratches, fading, and moisture, making it the better option for high-traffic areas or products exposed to regular wear and tear.

-UV coating’s durability4 is one of its biggest selling points.
+UV coating’s durability is one of its biggest selling points.
 The curing process creates a hardened layer that protects the printed material from scratches, smudges, and moisture.
 On the other hand, matte coating, while still durable, is more susceptible to wear and tear.
 It’s prone to showing fingerprints and can fade more easily under certain conditions.
 However, matte coating is often chosen for its softer, more sophisticated finish, even if it means sacrificing a little durability.

 Durability Comparison